 This is your personal tax return, which needs to be filed no matter what.
 Unless you give up your US citizenship, that is.

 Continue reading to learn which additional forms you most likely need to include in addition to 1040 when filing.

 Taxpayers living outside the United States can get two types of “automatic” extensions to file their tax return.

 The two-month extension

-The first is an automatic two-month extension (to June 15).
+The first is an automatic two-month extension until June 15.

 To get this extension, you simply have to attach a statement with your tax return stating that you are “living outside the United States and Puerto Rico and your main place of business or post of duty is outside the United States and Puerto Rico.”

 This extension applies both to the date you need to file, and the date you need to pay.
-Keep in mind that it’s not an interest exemption, so interest will still apply from April 15.
+Keep in mind that it’s not an interest exemption, so interest will still apply from April 15 (April 18 in 2023).

 The six-month extension